 Fifteen-year-old U.S. rookie slopestyle team member Red Gerard finished fifth in his Dew Tour Slopestyle debut Sunday in Breckenridge.

 Olympian Ryan Stassel dominated the slopestyle field to take home his first ever FIS World Championship title, while teammate Kyle Mack earned bronze.

 Olympic gold medalist Jamie Anderson, seen here at the slopestyle snowboarding debut at Rosa Khutor, landed another major slopestyle victory Friday at the Burton U.S. Open.

 Sage Kotsenburg took the victory in slopestyle at the final stop of the Sprint U.S. Grand Prix Tour at Mammoth Mountain.

 Olympic halfpipe champion Shaun White mathematically clinched a spot on the first-ever U.S. Olympic team for slopestyle snowboarding on Thursday at the Paul Mitchell Slopestyle at the Sprint U.S. Grand Prix at Mammoth Mountain.

 The U.S. Ski and Snowboard Association named a group of 29 talented athletes who are currently competing at the 2013 FIS Junior World Snowboarding Championships March 3-10 at Erzurum, Turkey.

 Kyle Mack Websites

-The 2012 season boosted Mack to the finals at all three Dew Tour stops as well as the finals at the Burton Canadian Open, where he sealed an eighth-place finish among an ultra-talented crew of riders.
-Keep on the lookout for his huge backside double 1080 and smooth cab double 900, which landed him in first in the halfpipe and second in slopestyle at the Burton Junior European Open.
+The 2012 season saw Mack boost to the finals at the Dew Tour as well as the Burton Canadian Open, where he sealed an eighth-place finish in halfpipe against an ultra-talented crew of riders.
+He won the Burton European Junior Open halfpipe event and placed third in slopestyle, demonstrating all-around skill.